cliffc2/jormungandr-setup/README.md

         * download script
         * change permission
         * run script
-  * if you do not want rewards
+  * if you do not want rewards and want to build from scratch (nightly)
-        * create a random secret key
+      * create a secret key
-        * public key
+      * create a public key
-        * and account address
+      * create an account address
   * then get tokens from faucet (or telegram group)
-  * check your balance
+  * check your account balance
   * if balance is (+) send test ada tokens to another account address
   * delegate to stakepool
   * create stake pool keys (4)